-We're told that God does four things in response to man's rebellion.
+We're told that God exhibits four actions in response to man's rebellion.
 First, He laughs.
 Does God have a sense of humor?
 You have to admit when you look at this world from God's perspective, the actions of mankind look pretty ridiculous!

 God created us.
 Yet what have we done?
-We have devised an elaborate system known as evolution to explain our existence apart from God.
+We have devised an elaborate theory known as evolution to explain our existence apart from God.